michaelthielemans/ProjectHosting/design/TechnologyConsiderations.md

-# On-prem or in the cloud??
+# On-prem or in the cloud?
 - On-prem servers are made available to us.
 No need to rent cloud infrastructure.

 ## Operating system we will use?